ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Better example value for audience, when indicating the profile to use.

 * Placeholder: possible use of the 'ace_profile' parameter with extended semantics, for C to select the right profile.

+* Suggested value ranges for codepoints to register.

 * Aligned CBOR abbreviations to those used in other documents.